-When Pele and Diego Maradona’s conversation about Lionel Messi was picked up by mics
+When Pele and Diego Maradona’s private chat about Lionel Messi was picked up by mics

 Blessed with an extraordinary natural talent, Maradona was also a true leader on the pitch and inside the dressing room.

-And Maradona, who sadly passed away at the age of 60 in November 2020, was once overheard giving Pele his honest thoughts about Messi.
+And Maradona, who passed away at the age of 60 in November 2020, was once overheard giving Pele, who died aged 82 in December 2022, his honest thoughts about Messi.

 During an event in Paris back in June 2016, Pele was filmed asking Maradona: “Diego, do you know Messi personally?”